Security & Compliance

 AICPA

-Select Star has completed SOC 2 Type II audit exam in Security, Confidentiality, and Availability criteria in May 2022.
+Select Star has been completing annual SOC 2 Type II audit in Security, Confidentiality, and Availability criteria, with no exceptions since May 2021.

 SOC 2 is a Service and Organization Control (SOC) governance framework developed by the American Institute of CPAs (AICPA) on storing of private business and customer information by third-party service providers.
 SOC 2 specifically relates to data security for companies that store client information on cloud-based servers, and hence relevant for Software as a Service (SaaS) providers like Select Star.